 Aterian NASDAQ: ATER, e-commerce/logistic/ML company, USA

-As a team, we built from scratch working multi-tenant affiliate platform on top of the Amazon Attribution program, before appropriate APIs were even available and backoffice for parts of the process that could not be automated
+We built from scratch a working multi-tenant affiliate platform on top of the Amazon Attribution program, before appropriate APIs were even available and a backoffice for parts of the process that could not be automated

-In addition to backend work, I've set up our frontend architecture, which provided a Stimulus-like experience for our frontend developers, after we decided against React and SPA frontend
+In addition to backend/domain work, I've set up our frontend architecture, which provided a Stimulus-like experience for our frontend developers, after we decided against a SPA frontend

 Dogadamycie sp. z o.o. translation company, PL